-Distance: 0.8 miles
+Distance: 0.8 miles / 1.3 kilometers

-Elevation: 104 feet
+Elevation: 104 feet / 32 meters

 Recommended Reading: How Changing Your Thoughts Will Make You Happier + Technique To try While Hiking

-Distance: 0.8 miles
+Distance: 0.8 miles / 1.3 kilometers

-Elevation: 36 feet
+Elevation: 36 feet / 10 meters

-Located just off Bear Lake Road, this is one of the most popular easy hikes in the Rocky Mountain National Park.
-This hiking trail is a short loop around the lake with panoramic lake views and access to a picnic area.
-It’s the perfect hike for the whole family.
+Located just off Bear Lake Road, Sprague Lake is one of the most popular trails since it’s one of the easiest trails in Rocky Mountain National Park.
+It’s a short loop around the lake with impressive views and features a picnic area.
+It’s the perfect easy hiking destination for the whole family.

 Recommended Reading: The 12 Best Ski Resorts in Colorado

-Distance: 0.7 miles
+Distance: 0.7 miles / 1.1 kilometers

-Elevation: 49 feet
+Elevation: 49 feet / 15 meters

 Recommended Reading: 20 Best Airbnbs in Colorado to Stay In on Your Next Vacation

-Distance: 2 miles
+Distance: 2 miles / 3.2 kilometers

 Elevation: 427 feet / 130 meters

-Great for all hiking levels, the Dream Lake is a great route that can be used from April until November.
+Dream Lakes is an easy route that hikers can access from April until November.
 Along the trail, you’ll come across a clear creek that runs into Dream Lake as well as picturesque wildflowers and mountain views.
-This lake hike is well-maintained and partially paved, perfect for the whole family.

 Recommended Reading: Hiking for Beginners: What You Need to Know To Start Hiking

-Distance: 0.8 miles
+Distance: 0.8 miles / 1.3 kilmoters

 Elevation: 30 feet / 10 meters

 Recommended Reading: Best Hiking Backpacks of 2021: Our Top 16 For Every Budget

-Distance: 1.6 miles
+Distance: 1.6 miles / 2.6 kilometers

 Elevation: 232 feet / 70 meters

 Recommended Reading: Winter Hiking Gear: What You Need to Stay Warm on Day Hikes

-Distance: 3.2 – 4.8 miles
+Distance: 3.2 – 4.8 miles / 5 – 7.5 kilometers

-Elevation: 255 – 566 feet
+Elevation: 255 – 566 feet / 78 – 173 meters

 Recommended Reading: 8 Best Hiking Apps Of 2021